The best down jackets to keep you warm this winter

 If you’re an outdoorsman, spend a lot of time exploring and walking in the countryside, or just tend to feel inordinately cold throughout the winter months, then there are few better solutions than a heavyweight down jacket.

 From The North Face, this retro-styled Nuptse Quilted jacket found its fame on the streets of downtown Manhattan almost thirty years ago — despite being named for Everest’s western peak.
-Kings of outerwear, Canada Goose, have created this Macmillan parka to tackle the harshest climates with minimal fuss, and Moncler are adding a dash of colour to the category with their striking red Hintertux offering.
+Kings of outerwear, Canada Goose, have created this Macmillan parka to tackle the harshest climates with minimal fuss, and Moncler is always a good idea.

 If you’re looking for a mid-layer, go lightweight